06 Mar

 Rated: Good

 Antonietta Caracciuolo, the founder and designer of HERTH, had a clear plan in her mind: she wanted to create an inclusive brand reflecting her vision of timelessness and sustainability.
-[Her] commitment is to create a minimal and contemporary brand with people at its heart, where slow is better, every garment is made with care from top-quality, local and certified natural raw materials.
+[Her] commitment is to create a minimal and contemporary brand with people at its heart, where slow is better, every garment is made with care from top quality, local and certified raw materials.

-HERTH is an Italian lifestyle brand whose design philosophy combines responsibly production with timeless aesthetics.
-It promotes slow fashion creating contemporary pieces characterised by clean silhouettes with meticulous attention to detail.
-Crafted by local Italian artisans with only the purest materials, it embodies effortless luxury.
+HERTH is an Italian lifestyle brand whose philosophy combines responsible production with timelessness.
+It promotes slow fashion by working with local Italian artisans and only the purest materials.
+The brand embodies effortless luxury.

 Find the range in XS-2XL.